-John Lewis called on SIS LIVE’s event streaming expertise to help unite its 40,000 staff across the country for a nationwide party to celebrate its 150th birthday.
+John Lewis called on NEP Connect’s (formerly known as SIS LIVE) event streaming expertise to help unite its 40,000 staff across the country for a nationwide party to celebrate its 150th birthday.

 The department store has come a long way since John Lewis opened a drapery shop on Oxford Street in London in 1864.
 It now has 40 stores, from Aberdeen to Exeter, and the group wanted staff at all of them to share the birthday celebrations.

 Store bosses insisted the John Lewis partnership ethos which gives all permanent staff a stake in the company, was reflected by including all of them in the 150th birthday party.
 Shipping 40,000 people to one venue was impractical and would lose a sense of intimacy, so SIS was brought in to help give everyone a sense of close involvement in the events.

 It was decided that colleagues from every store including John Lewis headquarters would be represented at three venues across the country for the celebration, which included performances from Paloma Faith, Gaz Coombes and Fyfe Dangerfield, and contributions from many of the a staff who have helped make the store successful.

 “We were in safe hands with NEP Connect.”

 Those who couldn’t attend the main venues would watch events streamed live by NEP Connect onto screens erected in each of the 40 staff canteens, or at home via a secure link to a NEP Connect hosted website.

 NEP Connect worked with event managers, the mcm creative group, to ensure the main party at Birmingham’s LG Arena, which had live injects from the Edinburgh International Conference Centre and Wembley Stadium, was linked to those venues and to the John Lewis department stores by secure live communications.